 About the event

 We know the process of applying for pupillage can be complicated.
-Come to our free webinar to help guide you through it.
+Our free webinar helps guide you through it.

-Our panel of experts can answer your questions – whether you need to know how to present your grades as an international student, or how to explain why you want to be a barrister – we’re here to help.
+Our panel of experts answered your questions – whether you need to know how to present your grades as an international student, or how to explain why you want to be a barrister.

 Chair and speakers